tawalaya/FaaSElasticityEngineering/Readme.md

  ### Usage
  To edit the function or mesurement points you only need to edit files in `deploymentPackage/logic`.
- Afterwrods, apply your changes by running `deploymentPackage/copylogic.sh`.
+ Afterwards, apply your changes by running `deploymentPackage/copylogic.sh`.

  ### Settings
 | Provider | Data-Center  | Location | Memory |